inspector-apm/inspector-laravel/README.md

 **[See official documentation](https://docs.inspector.dev/platforms/laravel)**

+<a name="contribution"></a>

 ## Contributing

 We encourage you to contribute to Inspector!
-Please check out the [Contribution](CONTRIBUTING.md) guidelines about how to proceed.
+Please check out the [Contribution Guidelines](CONTRIBUTING.md) about how to proceed.
 Join us!

 ## LICENSE